SKI & SNOWBOARD

 Conditioning Interval

-Perform max amount of bare bar thrusters in 2 minutes, then rest for 5 minutes.
+Perform max amount of bare bar (no weight) thrusters in 2 minutes, then rest for 5 minutes.
 After resting, accumulate as many burpees as possible in 5 minutes.

 A skier in a yellow jacket skiing down a snow-covered slope surrounded by snow-covered trees.